 Direction, management and administration of Minnesota’s Homeless Management Information System (HMIS) is a collaborative effort between Continuum of Care (CoC) regions, state agencies, regional and local communities and governmental bodies, tribes and community organizations.
 Role designations were developed to delineate responsibilities and create an effective and responsive statewide system.

 The Institute for Community Alliances serves as the Lead Agency for HMIS in Minnesota, with Minnesota Housing providing the necessary legal framework and support.
 The Lead Agency sets policy, performs executive functions, and provides strategic direction and oversight for Minnesota’s Homeless Management Information System (HMIS).
-The Lead Agency also provides clear direction to the System Administrators and staffing support to the HMIS Task Force.

 State System Administrator (SSA)